greena13/redux-and-the-rest/README.md

 `redux-and-the-rest` uses the `status.type` attribute of collections and items to indicate what state they are currently in.
 However, it's recommended to use one of the helper methods to query the status rather than accessing the attribute directly:

 Checking if resource is out of sync with remote:
-* `isEditing(item)` - Whether the resource item has been modified since it was last synced with the server
+* `isEditing(item)` - Whether the item has been modified since it was last synced with the server

-Checking if resource item or collection is syncing with a remote API:
+Checking if item or collection is syncing with a remote API:
 * `isSyncingWithRemote(itemOrCollection)` - Whether the item or collection is currently syncing (fetching, creating, updating, destroying, progress) with the remote
 * `isSyncedWithRemote(itemOrCollection)` - Complement of `isSyncingWithRemote(itemOrCollection)`
 * `isFinishedFetching(itemOrCollection)` - Whether the item or collection has finished being fetched (specifically) from the remote API.